Renegade (Styx song): Background

 The song is a first-person narrative of an outlaw, captured for a bounty, who recognizes that he is about to be executed for his criminal activities.
 The execution will be by hanging, as the outlaw laments "Hangman is coming down from the gallows, and I don't have very long."
 Some pressings of the single were made with translucent red vinyl.
 Years after its release, it remains a staple on classic rock radio playlists, and is usually the final song Styx plays at its concerts.

-Although songwriter Tommy Shaw and fellow Styx guitarist James Young usually played lead guitar on their own compositions, Shaw asked Young if he, Young, could take the solo on "Renegade".
-Young agreed, and Young later returned the favor by allowing Shaw to play lead on his "Half-Penny, Two-Penny" on the Paradise Theatre album.
+Although songwriter Tommy Shaw and fellow Styx guitarist James Young usually played lead guitar on their own compositions, Shaw asked Young to take the solo on "Renegade".
+Young agreed, and returned the favor by allowing Shaw to play lead on his "Half-Penny, Two-Penny" on the Paradise Theatre album.
 When performed live from 1978 to 1983, drummer John Panozzo increased the tempo of the drum pattern during the guitar solo sections.
 Also, the track would serve as the drum solo spot for Panozzo during that time frame.

 Reception

 Cash Box said it "opens with delicate a cappella singing which suddenly breaks into powerful drum beat and rhythm guitar work."
 Record World called it a "story ballad with high harmony vocals and a strong rock track" and said that it had to be released as a single due to heavy AOR play.

-Classic Rock critic Malcolm Dome rated "Renegade" as Styx 2nd best song, particularly praising Young's guitar solo.
+Louder Sound and Billboard ranked "Renegade" at number two and number four, respectively, on their lists of the 10 greatest Styx songs.